BlackyDrum/chromadb-ui/README.md

 - Connect to a ChromaDB server with a URL, tenant, and database.
 - Browse all collections in the current workspace.
 - Create, rename, and delete collections.
-- Inspect collection metadata and workspace details from the dashboard.
+- Inspect and edit collection metadata and workspace details from the dashboard.
-- Open a query popup for the selected collection.
 - Run text-based document search inside a collection.
 - Run embedding-based nearest-neighbor search with raw vector JSON.
-- Jump query results back into the main table with `Find in table`.
 - Search records in the current collection.
 - Edit documents inline.
 - Edit metadata inline with JSON validation.